neuromechanics-at-cu/arm_model_sim/README.md

 </p>

 # Main files
+## Example.m
+A short file that shows what inputs to specify with the model and how to call the model using the funciton single_sim.m

 ## single_sim.m
 The main function is single_sim.m.
 Call this function with the inputs specified and it will run the single arm reaching simulation.